2-towns/http-locales/README.md

 ## HttpLocales.load()

 Load the translations files inside the default folder `locales`.
-It can be changed using the env variable: process.env.HTTP_LOCALES_folder.
+It can be changed using the env variable: process.env.HTTP_LOCALES_FOLDER.

 ```js
 import { HttpLocales } from "http-locales"